eestrada/eestrada.github.io/_src/posts/2016-07-29-moving-blogs.md

 4. Inline with number 1, I can version control my content (with something simple like git)
 5. I can write my posts in MarkDown
-6. I can embed source code styling instead of reasching out to JavaScript libraries to do it dynamically at run time
+6. I can embed source code styling instead of reaching out to JavaScript libraries to do it dynamically at run time

 I like all these reasons.
 It also means I can theme the site however I